Cryst4L/FunK/README.md

 ======
 A tool for mechanically generating VHDL architectures which approximate differentiable functions.

-It outputs a piece-wise linear approximator implemented according to the "_look and multiply_" method.
+It outputs a piece-wise linear approximator implemented according to the _look and multiply_ method.

 The resulting module will support signed representation in a fixed point number format predefined by the user.
 A test bench is also generated, and will be used to compute the exhaustive response of the module.